-I am a Washington D.C-based journalist, writer and commentator-of-sorts focused on health and gender.
+I am a New York City-based journalist, writer and commentator-of-sorts focused on health, gender, politics and the intersection of the three.
 Currently, I'm the healthcare reporter for Governing Magazine, writing about all things health: public health, health policy and health disparities, just to name a few.

 I am also the host of the 23 Percent podcast, where I profile accomplished women in government.
 I write a weekly newsletter where I analyze headlines in the health and gender space--you can subscribe here.

 I'm originally from Little Rock, Arkansas and graduated from Little Rock Central High School, the site of forced desegregation during the civil rights movement.
 Growing up with that sort of historical backdrop, I questioned everything around me from a very early age.